Intrepidity/healthcheck/README.md

 $report = $healthCheck->performAll();
 ```

-The report variable then contains an object with all the test results, plus some higher level summary information.
+The report variable then contains an object with all the check results, plus some higher level summary information.

-This library comes out of the box with a simple URI HTTP status test, other tests have to be implemented manually.
+This library comes out of the box with a simple HTTP Status check and PDO connection check, other checks have to be implemented manually.

 ## Recommendations

 ### Labels
-The label property for each test should be reflective of the name of the application being tested.
+The label property for each check should be reflective of the name of the application being checked.

-For example, my main application could have a health test labelled `authentication_api`, which can then lead to some montitoring system firing a query at that particular application to determine which of it's dependencies has become unhealthy, and so forth.
+For example, my main application could have a health check labelled `authentication_api`, which can then lead to some montitoring system firing a query at that particular application to determine which of it's dependencies has become unhealthy, and so forth.
 This way an almost automatic map of service health can be generated within your organization.

 ### Exposing health checks